hoamon/www-hoamon-info/README.rst

 This Software is released under New BSD License( 3-clause ).

-**If you have any issue, just say it** ( https://bitbucket.org/hoamon/ho600-django-gae-default-trunk/issues )。
+**If you have any issue, just say it with english or 中文** ( https://bitbucket.org/hoamon/ho600-django-gae-default-trunk/issues )。